When you hear about “fake” leather, the 2 most common terms are “PU leather” and “faux leather.”

 - Artificial leather

 If there are no animal materials mixed in, “vegan leather” is another appropriate term.
-These types of materials are used for all sorts of clothing products – belts, boots, bags, etc.
+These types of materials are used for all sorts of clothing products – belts, boots (here are some examples of vegan work boots), bags, etc.

 Those are all synonyms, they mean the same thing.
 The only reason there are multiple terms are for various marketing purposes.

 But there are multiple kinds of faux leather, all made from various plastic materials.
 The 2 most popular are:

 - PVC leather – The first type of artificial leather, made from polyvinyl chloride.
 It’s not super popular any more.